MaazM1/codepath-IOSPreWork/README.md

 Submitted by: **Maaz Mansuri**

 **TesterApp** is an app that features 3 labels, each stating my name, the university I attend, and the profession I aspire to be in.
 In addition, TesterApp features a button and a slider.
 The button labeled "RANDOM" changes the background to a random color when pressed, the slider feature, named "Opacity Slider" allows for the adjustment of the Opacity for the color.
-The slider was a feature I personally in addition to the required prework.
-[TODO]
+The slider was a feature I personally added in addition to the required prework.

 Time spent: **2** hours spent in total